 Through the middle of the composter, there’s a ‘lung’ which acts as a self aeration system. the lung means you don’t need to open the bin and turn the compost, letting heat out in the process.

-A simple thing we love about this compost bin is the extra-large door at the bottom.
+A simple thing I love about this compost bin is the extra-large door at the bottom.
 The large opening makes it really quick to collect the finished compost.

-If you like the idea of having such a well-insulated bin then you should also look at this Jora dual-chambered compost tumbler.
-The manufacture claims it’s so well insulated it can even compost meat without producing any odours.
+If you like the idea of having such a well-insulated bin then you should also look at my roundup of the best insulated compost bins.
+I recommend this bin along with the Jora dual-chambered compost tumbler and more.

 Using a continuous composter is easy.
 You simply start filling it up with scraps, remembering to keep a balance of green and brown materials.
 Whenever you’ve got more stuff to compost you can just open the lid and throw it in.